 Winter in the DownEast Acadia is an altogether different experience.
 All of the wilderness and coastal scenes that you enjoyed during the busy “high season” are now carpeted in a soft blanket of snow.
-Your favorite recreational areas are uncrowded; the air resonates with the sparkle of sun-lit snow crystals and the quiet of solitude.
+Your favorite recreational areas are less crowded; the air resonates with the sparkle of sun-lit snow crystals and the quiet of solitude.

 In Acadia National Park, you can enjoy cross-country skiing or snowshoeing along freshly groomed trails.
 Our 120 miles of hiking trails are also wonderful for snowshoeing.
 There’s a bonus: The busy Park Loop Road is closed winters, offering miles of empty road to explore.